MarcMagdi/MiniChatService/README.md

 + navigate to chat-service-frontend
 + open terminal in current directory
 + type "npm install" without quotes
-Now it's installed to start the project type in the terminal "ng serve"
+Now it's installed to start the project type in the terminal "ng serve" and it will be running on "http://localhost:4200"

 ### Nodejs Back End
 The nodejs project is built using loopback from Strongloop version 3.0